If you notice that your pet goldfish is grotesquely curled up then it’s definitely time to reassess the water quality in your aquarium.

 Osmoregulation is the ability of fish to regulate their body fluids, which is crucial when it comes to swimming.

-The bladder is supposed to be filled with gas, but during disturbed osmoregulation it fills up with liquid, which then causes buoyancy issues and eventually death.
+During disturbed osmoregulation, it fills up with liquid, which then causes buoyancy issues and may eventually kill your pet fish.

 To prevent the shock a large water change would cause to a fish during nitrate poisoning you should not change more than 40% of the total water in the aquarium per day.
 Spread this 40% in multiple smaller water changes of 5% for every 1 hour.